the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Model for multi-class and multi-label classification for core metrics/README.md

 ## Using the example of the  MSA Approval metric example, join us in building solutions for the other three subprojects:

-- Multi-lebel classification for training metric
+- Multi-lebel classification for the training metric
-- Multi-lebel classification for whistleblowing mechanism metric
+- Multi-lebel classification for the whistleblowing mechanism metric
-- Multi-lebel classification for incidents remediation metric
+- Multi-lebel classification for the incidents remediation metric

 ### Example: Multi class classification for the approval metric